Skip to content

 Power back on and run a test

-- Drop a physical coin in each coin mech and confirm each one registers in your analytics dashboard.
+8. Drop a physical coin in each coin mech and confirm each one registers in your analytics dashboard.
+If a secondary mech is not registering, check your machine settings in the dashboard and confirm that listener is enabled.
+Only Listener 1 is on by default.

 Apply the QR sticker